America Oggi

-America Oggi, or America Today, is an Italian-language daily newspaper published in Norwood, New Jersey, for Italian immigrants in the United States.
-It was founded by journalists of the closed Il Progresso Italo-Americano.
+America Oggi (Italian for "America Today") is a bilingual, Italian- and English-language news agency based at 112 East 71st Street in the Upper East Side of Manhattan, New York City.
+It began in 1988 as an Italian-language daily newspaper published in Norwood, New Jersey, for Italian immigrants in the United States, founded by journalists of the closed Il Progresso Italo-Americano.